Brewed and bottle-conditioned at Notre Dame d'Orval Monastery - one of only ten Trappist monasteries in the world that brew beer.

 About the Orval Trappist Brewery

 Brewed and bottle-conditioned at Notre Dame d'Orval monastery, founded around 1070 AD in the pastoral Belgian countryside.
-Three different malts, two types of hops, Belgian candi sugar, complex fermentation with multiple yeasts, dry-hopping and bottle conditioning all contibute to great character and complexity.
+Three different malts, two types of hops, Belgian candi sugar, complex fermentation with multiple yeasts, dry-hopping and bottle conditioning all contribute to great character and complexity.
 This vintage-dated and unique beer can be cellared up to five years.

 According to legend, Princess Matilda was passing through this region in about 1070 with her retinue.
 She stopped at a clear spring and trailed her hand in the water - and her wedding ring, a gift of her recently-deceased husband, slipped off her finger and sank.
-Distraught, she knelt and prayed fervantly for its return . . . and a trout swam to the surface with the ring in its mouth, returning it to her.
+Distraught, she knelt and prayed fervently for its return . . . and a trout swam to the surface with the ring in its mouth, returning it to her.
 She is said to have claimed "Truly, this is a golden valley!"
 (French: Or = gold; val = valley) She gave the land to the church, and the trout with the gold ring can be seen to this day in the Orval logo.Here's a video tour of Orval:

 View all our beers by country, brewery and by style in this easy-to-follow brochure .